ampproject/amphtml/extensions/amp-script/amp-script.md

 Since custom JS run in `amp-script` is not subject to normal [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP), we've included some additional measures that are checked at runtime:

-- `src` with same-origin URLs must not have redirects and must have [`Content-Type: application/json`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type).
+- Same-origin `src` must have [`Content-Type: application/json`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type).
-- `src` with cross-origin URLs and local scripts must have matching script hashes in a `meta[name=amp-script-src]` element in the document head.
+- Cross-origin `src` and local scripts must have matching script hashes in a `meta[name=amp-script-src]` element in the document head.
 A console error will be emitted with the expected hash string.
 For example:

 ```html
 <head>